tetujin/SenbayKit/README.md

 ```

 6. (Option) Live Stream SenbayVideo via RTMP

 RTMP (Real-Time Messaging Protocol) is one of a video, audio, and data streaming protocoal which is suppored on YouTube Live.
-You can stream SenbayVideo if you want via RTMP on SenbayKit.
+You can stream SenbayVideo via RTMP by the following code.

 ```objc
 /// start a broadcast via YouTube Live (Please relace [xxxx-xxxx-xxxx-xxxx] to your stream name.
 You can get the name from https://www.youtube.com/live_dashboard )